Mustafa-Shoukat1/LLMOps-Pipeline-GooglePaLM/README.md

 - **Google Cloud** (for cloud-based model training and deployment)

 ## 💻 Project Structure
-- `/data`: Dataset and pre-processing scripts.
-- `/models`: Trained and fine-tuned models.
+- `/models`: Load Data Trained and fine-tuned models.
 - `/pipeline`: Kubeflow pipeline configurations for LLMOps.
 - `/deployment`: Deployment scripts for the custom LLM.